Properness criteria for families of coherent analytic sheaves: Application to moduli spaces of semistable sheaves

 \section{Application to moduli spaces of semistable sheaves}

 In this section we give an application of Theorem \ref{thm:dimension>1} to compactness of moduli spaces of semistable sheaves.
 For such a result to hold one needs boundedness for the class of sheaves one is considering.
 This is typically attained by fixing the topological type or the Hilbert polynomial of these sheaves.
 This is the way to think of property $\cP$ in the statement below.
+The moduli spaces we will consider will be defined according to \cite[Definition 4.1.1]{HL} adapted to the complex analytic set-up, i.e. they will corepresent the functor associating to an analytic space $S$ the set of isomorphism classes of $S$-flat families of semistable sheaves with the property $\cP$ on $X$.

-\begin{thm} Let $X$ be a compact complex manifold endowed with a weak $(d,d')$-degree system and let $\cP$ be an open and closed property on $d$-dimensional coherent sheaves on $X$.
-Suppose that the corresponding semistability property satisfies the following properties: \begin{enumerate} \item openness in flat families of coherent sheaves, \item boundedness when restricted to the class of sheaves with the property $\cP$, \item the conclusion of Theorem \ref{thm:dimension>1} when restricted to the class of sheaves with the property $\cP$, \item the existence of a coarse moduli space $M^{ss}_\cP$ for semistable sheaves with the property $\cP$. \end{enumerate} Then $M^{ss}_\cP$ is compact. \end{thm} \begin{proof} Let $K\subset S$, $F$ be a compact subset of a smooth complex space space and a family of coherent sheaves on $X$ over $S$ giving the boundedness of the set of isomorphism classes of semistable sheaves having property $\cP$ on $X$, cf. \cite{Toma16}, \cite{TomLimII}.
+\begin{thm} Let $X$ be a compact complex manifold endowed with a weak $(d,d')$-degree system and let $\cP$ be an open and closed property on flat families of $d$-dimensional coherent sheaves on $X$.
+Suppose that the corresponding semistability property satisfies the following properties: \begin{enumerate} \item Zariski openness in flat families of coherent sheaves, \item boundedness when restricted to the class of sheaves with the property $\cP$, \item the conclusion of Theorem \ref{thm:dimension>1} when restricted to the class of sheaves with the property $\cP$, \item the existence of a coarse moduli space $M^{ss}_\cP$ for semistable sheaves with the property $\cP$. \end{enumerate} Then $M^{ss}_\cP$ is quasi-compact. \end{thm} \begin{proof} Let $K\subset S$, $F$ be a compact subset of a smooth complex space and a family of coherent sheaves on $X$ over $S$ giving the boundedness of the set of isomorphism classes of semistable sheaves having property $\cP$ on $X$, cf. \cite{TomaLimitareaI}, \cite{TomaLimitareaII}.
 By restricting $S$ to a finite number of its connected components, we may suppose that all the sheaves in the corresponding family over $S$ have the property $\cP$.
 Let $S^{ss}\subset S$ be the open subset which parametrizes semistable sheaves, let $D:=S\setminus S^{ss}$ and let $S'\to S$ be the proper modification given by Theorem \ref{thm:dimension>1}.
-Then the family $F'$ given by the conclusion of Theorem \ref{thm:dimension>1}, the universal property of $M^{sst}_\cP$ and the choice of $K$ and $F$ show the existence of a surjective morphism $K\times_SS'\to M^{ss}_\cP$.
+Then the family $F'$ given by the conclusion of Theorem \ref{thm:dimension>1}, the universal property of $M^{ss}_\cP$ and the choice of $K$ and $F$ show the existence of a surjective morphism $K\times_SS'\to M^{ss}_\cP$.
 This proves our statement. \end{proof}